wwannemacher/storm-deploy-alternative/README.markdown

 _Please don't hesitate to contact me.
 Your feedback will help to further improve this tool._

-## Notice
-I am working on adding support for deploying on [Apache CloudStack](http://cloudstack.apache.org/).
-I have had to change the credential specification a bit.
-When updating to the newest version, please change your credential.yaml according to credential_example.yaml.

 ## Features
 + Runs Storm and Zookeeper daemons under supervision (automatically restarted in case of failure)
 + Only fetch and compile what is needed (can deploy on prepared images in a few minutes)